rly/PoGo-Raid-Organizer/README.md

 ### Channel Management

-- `+raidlast` - Creates a raid channel for the last qualifying raid announcement made by GymHuntrBot in the GymHuntrBot channel.
-Also makes a post with a Google Maps URL to the gym location.
+- `+raidlast exactGymNameWithSpaces` - Creates a raid channel for the raid announcement made by GymHuntrBot in any watched channel for the given gym if the pokemon is approved and the raid is ongoing.
+Also makes a post with a Google Maps URL and GPS coordinates to the gym location.
+For example, `+raidlast Washington's Crossing`
 - `+raid pokemonName locationNoSpaces time` - Creates a raid channel with the location and time information.
 Please add a Google Maps URL of the gym location to that channel to help Trainers find it.
 For example, `+raid lugia princeton-stadium 7:49pm`
 - `+deleteraids` - Deletes all raid channels (as identified by the suffix "__" by default) regardless of state.
 Requires `MANAGE_CHANNELS` permission.